7 Best Gaming PCs of 2025 – Tested for 4K Gaming

 The mainstream gaming processors cost between $150 to $500.
 CPUs within this range provide enough gaming muscle for seamless gaming experience.
 If you need more power, the CPUs like AMD Ryzen 7 7700X, Intel Core i7-13700K, Core Ultra 200S, AMD Ryzen 7 9700X and Intel Core i7-14700K are the best value gaming CPUs on the market right now.

-How Much Memory and Storage Should I Get in a Prebuilt Gaming PC?
+How Much Storage Should I Have in a Gaming PC?

 Should You Buy A Prebuilt or Build Your Own Gaming PC?